Numerical simulations of jet launching and breakout from collapsars

 \section{Results}

 In this section, we present the results of our simulations.
-We begin by discussing the initial conditions of the models listed in Table~\ref{tab:models_performed}.
-We separately examine the effects of the magnetic field strength, the influence of stellar structure on magnetization distribution, and the geometry of the magnetic field on jet dynamics.
+We separately examine the effects of the magnetic field strength, its geometry, and the influence of stellar structure on jet dynamics.
 Additionally, we present various diagnostics of central engine activity as a function of time, as well as the extraction of jet luminosity.